Blueshoe/website/content/blog/cilium-kubernetes-networking-observability.md

 :::

 :::GlobalParagraph
-If you like graphical user interfaces, you can also deploy [Hubble UI](https://docs.cilium.io/en/stable/gettingstarted/hubble_setup/#install-the-hubble-client){.bs-link-blue} to your cluster.
+If you like graphical user interfaces, you can also deploy <a href="https://docs.cilium.io/en/stable/gettingstarted/hubble_setup/#install-the-hubble-client" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">Hubble UI</a> to your cluster.
 Hubble UI gives you access to a graphical service map that can be used to visually inspect traffic within the cluster.
 For our example setup, Hubble UI looks like this:
 :::

 ![hubble_ui](/img/blogs/hubble-ui.jpg){.object-cover .max-w-full .mb-6}